IMG 1114

 The frequency and phase response of the STRYDE sensor is flat between 1-125Hz.
 Sensitivity is 3.6V/g.

-The STRYDE Node™ is the lightest node on the market by a factor of four.
+The STRYDE Node™ is the lightest node on the market by a factor of three.
 It weighs just 150g, and measures 129mm x 41mm.

 Seismic deliverables are output from STRYDE systems in SEGD rev3 format.
 Software utilities are provided for ad hoc conversion to SEGY format, if required.